Local

 Delivering a long-term sustainable funding settlement at the Spending Review

-• Ahead of undertaking a full Spending Review, the incoming government should set out its approach to the local government funding settlement for 2025/26 as early as possible.
+• Ahead of undertaking a full Spending Review, the new government should set out its approach to the local government funding settlement for 2025/26 as early as possible.
 This must, at the very least, retain all existing funding streams, whilst providing an emergency injection of resources to meet increased spending needs.

-• In line with the Manifesto for Counties proposals for Children’s Services and Education, the incoming government must provide immediate clarity on how it plans to manage councils' high-needs deficits in 2026 when the statutory override is scheduled to end.
+• In line with the Manifesto for Counties proposals for Children’s Services and SEND, the incoming government must provide immediate clarity on how it plans to manage councils' high-needs deficits in 2026 when the statutory override is scheduled to end.
 Alongside this, it must put in place a comprehensive reform and deficit reduction strategy to make the special educational needs and disabilities system more sustainable.

 • In line with the Manifesto for Counties proposals for devolution and local growth, the government should remove competitive bidding processes, seeking wherever possible to streamline and consolidate both revenue and capital grants into single, long-term and flexible funding streams, distributed based on need.